mvolkmann/blog/src/tailwind.md

 {% aTargetBlank "https://tailwindcss.com/", "Tailwind" %}
 is a CSS utility framework.
-It provides pre-built CSS classes that typically set a single CSS property.
+It provides a large number of pre-built CSS classes that typically set a single CSS property.
-These can be listed as the values of the `class` attribute on HTML elements.
+These can be used as values of the `class` attribute on HTML elements.
+They can also be customized in each application that uses them.

-Other CSS frameworks such as Bootstrap, Bulma, Foundation, and Material-UI define styling for components rather than the low level approach used by Tailwind.
+Other CSS frameworks such as Bootstrap, Bulma, Foundation, and Material-UI define styling for components.
+Tailwind takes a different approach, providing lower level styling that can be combined in order to create custom looks.

 Tailwind is not a replacement for CSS.
 It is still necessary for developers to be familiar with